hmcts/probate-back-office/README.md

 1. ##Preview Work Allocation Enablement
 2. Ensure that you have enable_keep_helm and pr-values:wa added as github labels on your PR
-3. The build will use the flag to include any wa functionality in the build. ie all .json files with a ***-wa/json extension for building the XLSX, and any code toggled behind the PROBATE_PROBATE_WA_ENABLED env var
+3. The build will use the flag to include any wa functionality in the build. ie all .json files with a ***-wa/json extension for building the XLSX, and any code toggled behind the PROBATE_WA_ENABLED env var
 ###Build and import XLSX for preview
 1. export PROBATE_WA_ENABLED=true
 2. echo $PROBATE_WA_ENABLED